-Understanding the way of their own learning and taking responsibility for their own learning are very important skills.
-And digital tools improve self-regulated learning via activities or tasks.
-At this level, teachers either do not or rarely consider how students could use digital technologies in selfregulated activities or assignments and encourage them to use digital technologies to support their individual learning activities and assignments, e.g., for information retrieval or presenting results.
+Understanding the way of their own learning and taking the responsibility of their own learning are very important skills.
+And digital tools improve the self-regulated learning via activities or tasks.
+At this level teachers either do not or rarely consider how students could use digital technologies in self-regulated activities or assignments and encourage them to use digital technologies to support their individual learning activities and assignments, e.g., for information retrieval or presenting results.